Blackprint/blackprint.github.io/docs/Custom Nodes/Port.md

 ## Defining port for a node
-Port can be defined statically when registering a node with `Blackprint.registerNode()`.
+Ports can be defined statically when registering a node with `Blackprint.registerNode()`.
 Input or output port is optional, you can also skip defining port if you want to create a node that doesn't need any data.
 Below is the example on how to define port:

 ![brave_cLYl8ls0tx](https://user-images.githubusercontent.com/11073373/185162709-29a96350-5a83-42b3-9245-604c15ff8f9b.jpg)